 High-rollers join the betting action while enjoying the concerts.
 The casino has slot machines and traditional table games.
-There is a restaurant inside overlooking the Plage des Fourmis.
+There is a restaurant inside overlooking the beach (Plage des Fourmis).
 This outdoor terrace restaurant offers a southern Italian menu for lunch at a fixed price.
 The cinema is next to the casino has a high-end theater.
 It features a great international selection of films in their original edition.

 Villa Kerylos (Museum)

 Mosaics, marble, frescoes, and a collection of treasures from the 6th and 10th century decorate the interior of this ancient Greek villa .
 It transports visitors back to the ancient way of life of the Athenians.
 It got its name from Greek kerylos, a bird of good omen in the mythologies.
 It is now a museum open to the public.

 Its location is in the rocky tip of the bay of Plage des Fourmis.
 Behind it are the cliffs of Eze.
 Facing Saint-Jean-Cap-Ferrat is the villa’s garden overlooking the sea.